ibm-cloud-docs/power-iaas/at-events.md

 ## Activity tracker sample response format
 {: #at-response-sample}

+The new response format used in activity tracking adheres to the CADF (Cloud Auditing Data Federation) standard.
+Hence, auditing events can be collected and routed in a standardized format, ensuring consistency and interoperability across different cloud platforms.

+The CADF standard is significant in auditing security in cloud environments as it defines a comprehensive event model that includes the necessary information for certifying, managing, and auditing the security of applications and services in the cloud.
+{: note}

 The following code snippets shows the differences between the old and new activity tracker response format.

 `New response format`